IMUatCMU/17-655-A2/README.md

 __Overview__

-The application is build with `Java8 SDK`.
+The application is built with `Java8 SDK`.
 It's a desktop application utilizing `JavaFX` GUI technologies.

 __Building the source code__

 The application uses [Apache Maven 3.3.3](https://maven.apache.org) as its build system.
-The application can be build with command:
+The application can be built with command:

 ```
 mkdir workspace && cd workspace